 Moreover, the same, ex-core measurements are used to reveal the IDCP curve, which is essentially the backbone of the flowrate dependency description, Eq.
 (12), of the two-fluid and core system.
 The form of the IDCP curve provides valuable information in assessing the extent of end-effects and in deciphering the characteristics of the interstitial flow structure.

-A convincing paradigm on how the IDCP curve may be used as a forensic tool in revealing the structure of the interstitial flow is provided in the systematic SCAL study performed on a core of natural Clasach sandstone [2].
+Another convincing paradigm on how the IDCP curve may be used as a forensic tool in revealing the structure of the interstitial flow is provided in the systematic SCAL study performed on a core of natural Clasach sandstone [2].
 An analysis of the measured relative permeabilities, similar to that described in paragraph 4.1, revealed a sharply decreasing intrinsic dynamic capillary pressure function, $A(\log Ca)$, over moderate- to /high-Ca flow conditions.
-That seemed to be contradicting the smooth, asymptotic transition to zero $(\log A \rightarrow 0)$ depicted in Fig. 7 in the current study.
-Nevertheless the sharp decrease of A at moderate/high-Ca flow conditions was an indication of a sharp reduction of capillary resistances due to onset of emulsification.
+That seemed to be contradicting the smooth, asymptotic transition to zero $(\log A \rightarrow 0)$ depicted in Fig. 7.
+Nevertheless the sharp decrease of A at moderate/high-Ca flow conditions was an indication of a sharp reduction of capillary resistances.
+The particular structure of the IDCP curve, indicates the onset of emulsification at high-Ca flowrates.
+This interstitial flow characteristic was revealed from ex-core measurements and that particular case indicates the forensic capabilities of the IDCP curve.

-In the current study, the trend in the IDCP functions, depicted in Fig. 7, shows asymptotic transitions to zero $(\log A \rightarrow 0)$ at the high-end of Ca. This is consistent to video observations of the interstitial flow structures comprising mixtures of connected WP and intermittent flows of disconnected NWP fluidic elements.
-The latter are separated from the WP through NWP/WP menisci remaining in contact to the pore walls.
-No signs of emulsification were observed.
+In the current study the trend in the revealed IDCP functions, depicted in Fig. 7, is consistent to video observations.
+The interstitial flow structures comprise mixtures of connected WP and intermittent flows of disconnected NWP fluidic elements; the latter are separated from the WP through n/w menisci remaining in contact to the pore walls; no signs of emulsification were observed.